 Case Study - Animation

-An animated series and accompanying educational resources designed to raise awareness of the potential risks associated with internet use.
-These materials would support workshops delivered by sixth-form mentors to younger students, helping to encourage safer and healthier habits when using the internet.
+A two-part animated series and accompanying educational resources, designed to raise awareness of the potential risks associated with internet use.
+These materials were designed to support workshops delivered by sixth-form mentors to younger students, helping to encourage safer and healthier habits when using the internet.

 The brief.